 To kick off the PVD Great Streets Initiative, we hosted 12 community meetings throughout March 2019.
 During these meetings, we gathered feedback from community members about what Great Streets means to them and particular areas where traffic calming, safety improvements for people walking and riding bicycles, trail connections, and streetscape improvements are needed.
 Community members were invited to attend any and all community meetings planned throughout the month of March.
 In May and June community members commented on an online interactive map of proposed improvements, and in mid-June, the draft Great Streets Plan was presented at a public meeting downtown.
-The feedback from the online map and from that meeting will be integrated into the final plan scheduled for release in fall 2019.
+The feedback from the online map and from that meeting will be integrated into the final plan scheduled for release in January 2020.

 Follow the project on social media: #GreatStreetsPVD

 January 2020 Update: Several Great Streets improvement projects are either recently complete or in process for construction this year, including:

 - Creation of a new Urban Trail segment along Mt Pleasant Avenue (PUBLIC MEETING JANUARY 28);

 - Creation of a new Urban Trail segment along Clifford Street in Downtown (UNDER CONSTRUCTION);

 - Creation of a new Urban Trail segment along San Souci Drive behind Olneyville Square as part of the Woonasquatucket Greenway (COMPLETE);

 - Creation of a new Urban Trail segment adjacent to Gano Street in Fox Point, connecting the Blackstone Bike Path to India Point Park and the East Bay Bike Path; (COMPLETE)

 - New bike lanes on Pine and Friendship streets in Upper South Providence (UNDER CONSTRUCTION);